 Lindsay Sparagana has taught in the Continuing Studies and Pre-College programs at the University of the Arts.
-She continues to teach in the Undergraduate department while pursuing an M. Ed with a certificate in Community Art at Tyler School of Art in Philadelphia, PA.
+She continues to teach in the undergraduate department while pursuing an M. Ed with a certificate in Community Art at Tyler School of Art in Philadelphia.
 Sparagana works with both traditional and digital photographic processes.
 Her work has been exhibited locally and internationally.

 Images from La Carpio, 2010

 La Carpio is a slum outside of San Jose, Costa Rica, where roughly 40,000 people inhabit 145 square miles of government owned land.
 Over half of the population, mostly Nicaraguan immigrants, live below the poverty line and have no formal employment.
 La Carpio is surrounded by two rivers and one landfill that receives over 700 tons of waste daily.
 It often spills into the community.
 The dirt roads weave between houses made of corrugated sheet metal and there is barely any electricity.
 The only running water I saw was flowing through an exposed pipe in the ground.
 La Carpio is often portrayed by the media as one of the most feared and repudiated areas of Costa Rica.